ElmarJ/casual-uva.nl/pages/strike.md

 * In the past rounds of negotiations, the positions/interests of D4-teachers have been insufficiently addressed.
 * By having the strike now, we want to prevent this from happening again.

-## Objectives

-What are our objectives?

-* To address systemic overwork and exploitation
-* To promote visibility of issues experienced by those on temporary teaching contracts, namely precarity
-* To petition and demand for implementation of changes/better working conditions for temporary contract teachers

 ## Demands

 What are the demands?